-- more than one academic supervisor or mentor's name is included in the eligibility quiz on the online system; - The eligibility quiz on the online system is submitted without an academic supervisor's or mentor's name; - an application is incomplete or exceeds the word limits; - an application includes additional materials other than those requested; - an application includes materials in a format other than those requested; - it is found at any stage during the process that any section of an application has been plagiarised or is not the applicant's own work (see section 13 for more information); - any information supplied in an application is false, misleading or unverifiable with appropriate documentation; - the research project as proposed in the application form is currently or has previously been funded either in full, or in part, by the Irish Research Council or any other funding agency; - the application is not endorsed by the applicant's host institution, i.e. the vicepresident/dean of research or their authorised nominee, via the online system by the relevant deadline; - canvassing on behalf of the applicant occurs.
+- an applicant submits more than one application to a given call; - an application has not been submitted via the online system by the relevant deadline.
+No hardcopies or email forms will be accepted; - an application does not have all the required participant forms, i.e. academic supervisor or mentor (as relevant), completed in full and submitted via the online system by the relevant deadline.
+No hardcopies or email forms will be accepted; - the name of the academic supervisor or mentor included in the preliminary eligibility quiz on the online system does not match that on the application form; - more than one academic supervisor or mentor's name is included in the preliminary eligibility quiz on the online system; - the preliminary eligibility quiz on the online system is submitted without an academic supervisor's or mentor's name; - an application is incomplete or exceeds the word limits; - an application includes additional materials other than those requested; - an application includes materials in a format other than those requested; - it is found at any stage during the process that any section of an application has been plagiarised or is not the applicant's own work (see section 13 for more information); - any information supplied in an application is false, misleading or unverifiable with appropriate documentation; - the research project as proposed in the application form is currently or has previously been funded either in full, or in part, by the Irish Research Council or any other funding agency; - the application is not endorsed by the applicant's host institution, i.e. the vicepresident/dean of research or their authorised nominee, via the online system by the relevant deadline; - canvassing on behalf of the applicant occurs. - it is not evident to the assessors that the application is an individual and original project, written by the applicant and distinctively different to any other proposals supported by the same supervisor/mentor. - it becomes apparent to the Irish Research Council at any stage of the application, assessment or award process that an applicant does not meet the eligibility criteria, an application will be deemed ineligible and any award offer shall be withdrawn.